catchpoint/WebPageTest.agent/docs/docker.md

 * `NAME`: will be passed as `--name` (optional)
 * `UPDATE_POLICY`: If set to `always` (default) the container automatically installs updates.
   Otherwise it simply runs the agent.
+* `GIT_REMOTE`: The remote URL to use for agent code updates.
+Defaults to `https://github.com/WPO-Foundation/wptagent.git`
 * `GIT_BRANCH`: The branch to update the agent code if updates are enabled.
 Defaults to `master`

 ## Prerequisites to use traffic shaping in docker